Yuav/puppet-pip/README.markdown

       provider => 'yuavpip',
     }

-*Note that pip needs to be installed prior to using this provider.
+*Note that pip needs to be installed prior to using the provider as in this example.

 ## Usage